ecordell/pymacaroons/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-$project
+PyMacaroons
 ========

-$project is a Python implementation of Macaroons. *They're better than cookies!*
+PyMacaroons is a Python implementation of Macaroons. *They're better than cookies!*

 Installation
 ------------

-Install $project by running:
+Install PyMacaroons by running:

     pip install $project

 Contribute
 ----------

-- Issue Tracker: github.com/ecordell/$project/issues
+- Issue Tracker: github.com/ecordell/pymacaroons/issues
-- Source Code: github.com/ecordell/$project
+- Source Code: github.com/ecordell/pymacaroons

 License
 -------